scalalandio/chimney/docs/docs/supported-transformations.md

     haven't provided their own via implicits)
   - the finding of user-provided `implicit` which handles the transformation between resolved types
   - proving that the source type is a subtype of the target type, so we can just upcast it.

-TODO: check if we reject implicit/upcast on override

-TODO if we do add warning to the sections above

 TODO: recursive types and .define and .derive